phalcon-kit/docs/docs/core/router.md

 ### Hostname MVC Routes

-Zemit provides the capability to bind specific hostnames to modules within your MVC application.
+Phalcon Kit provides the capability to bind specific hostnames to modules within your MVC application.
 This feature allows different modules to be invoked based on the hostname used to access the application, facilitating the creation of multi-site architectures with ease.